Pyrrha/calcom-helm/README.md

 ### Mandatory Runtime Variables

+> [!WARNING]
-> ⚠️ These variables must also be provided at runtime, or the Chart will not function correctly.
+> These variables must also be provided at runtime, or the Chart will not function correctly.
 > They must be present in the secret referenced as `secretRef` in Calcom's values.

 | Variable              | Description                                             |